ip413/presidential-election-poland-2020-research/README.md

 * Why analysis are so poor and not scientific?
 I'm not data scientist, I do what I can.
 I hope people better than me will use it.

-* Why not python, not octave, not R, not cloud service, not API, not web app, not D3.js?
+* Why not python, octave, R, cloud service, API, web app, D3.js?
 There are some ideas, but there is als so little time.
-Just do it!
+If you have some spare time, do something about it!

+* There is a mess in this repo, why?
+I don't know!

 ## License
 Attribution-ShareAlike 4.0 International - CC BY-SA 4.0